 In this article I am going to provide 7 reasons for charity failure.
-I have said it before, just under 90% of UK charities turnover £500,000 or less.
+I have also written about Charity turnaround.
+I have said it before, just under 90% of UK charities turnover £500,ooo or less.
 According to the FSI only 19 per cent of small charities collaborate effectively together “to any meaningful degree”.

 I am aware that demand for the services of small charities is increasing in the wake of continued public sector cuts.
 At the same time, finances of small charities remain unstable in light of a public funding environment that has shifted towards competition commissioning and contract models rather than grants, squeezing smaller charities out of the market.
 Only 7% of small charities recorded an income increase.